theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/authentication-via-azure-ad-with-azure-storage.md

 5. Click **[Next]** to continue, then click **[Review + assign]** to assign the access rights.<br>
 ![azure-storage-review+assign](../assets/images/xu/articles/azure-storage/azure-storage-review+assign.png){:class="img-responsive"}

-### Connect to Azure Storage with Xtract Universal
+### Connect to Azure Storage with {{ productName }}

-Follow the steps below to connect Xtract Universal to the Azure Storage destination using Authentication via Azure Active Directory:
+Follow the steps below to connect {{ productName }} to the Azure Storage destination using Authentication via Azure Active Directory:

-1. Open Xtract Universal and create a new Azure Storage destination or edit an existing destination.
+1. Open {{ productName }} and create a new Azure Storage destination or edit an existing destination.
 2. Select the connection type **Azure active directory**.
 3. Enter the name of your storage account.<br>
 ![azure-destination-in-xu](../assets/images/xu/articles/azure-storage/azure-destination-in-xu.png){:class="img-responsive"}